 CAUTION Assembly of the Control Panel support structure is nontrivial.
-Do not attempt assembly without first reading entirely through the detailed instructions in this section.
+Do not attempt assembly without first reading the detailed instructions in the separate Kayenne K-Frame Installation & Service Manual.

-If you purchased commissioning with your Kayenne system, assembly of the Control Panel support is included as part of the commissioning.
+If you purchased commissioning with your K-Frame system, assembly of the Control Panel support is included as part of the commissioning.
 If you did not purchase commissioning, but would like to reconsider the option, contact Grass Valley Customer Support.